 My name is Florian Pinel.
 For those of you who might wonder, although I’m originally from France, I am not the professional skier.
 I work as a computer science researcher during the week, and cook during my spare time.
-I moved to New York City in the late-90′s, and I now live here with my family.
+I moved to New York City in the late-90’s, and I now live here with my family.
 I graduated from the Institute of Culinary Education in 2005 and worked part-time in high-end restaurants for several years.
 I am now focusing on composing and testing my own recipes.
 I’ve been traveling to the Eastern Bloc regularly since my early teens, when it was still called the Eastern Bloc.
-If you wish to contact me, my email address is FLORIAN at FOODPERESTROIKA dot COM.
+If you wish to contact me, you can use the form at the bottom of this page.

 The Food Perestroika Manifesto

 The word perestroika may be forever associated with Mikhail Gorbachev’s reformation movement in the late eighties, but in Russian, it simply means reconstruction.
 To understand what it is that needs to be rebuilt, I suggest we start with a brief look at culinary history in the former Eastern Bloc.